Artificial hip joint: When is the right time?

 ENDOPROTHETICUM Rhein-Main / Prof. Dr. med.
 KP Kutzner

-In this blog you will learn how to recognize that an artificial hip joint is necessary, what factors influence the decision and why modern endoprostheses have changed the perspective on this important operation.
+This blog explains how to recognize that an artificial hip joint is necessary, what factors influence the decision, and why modern endoprostheses have changed the perspective on this important operation.

 What is an artificial hip joint?